 Due to the increasing interest from recreational prospectors in recent years, Ireland’s Exploration and Mining Division have put out a guide of Frequently Asked Questions about recreational panning in the country that is worth a look before you venture out.

-The guide covers some basic laws regarding prospecting and selling of gold.
+The article covers some basic laws regarding prospecting and selling of gold.

 In Ireland, there are limitations to the types of mining equipment that can legally be used.
 Generally speaking, any type of equipment that is motorized is prohibited within the countries waters.
 This includes common tools such as motorized highbankers and suction dredges.